di/talks/goodhackerbadhacker/talk.md

 ![fit](images/ticket2_anno5.png)

-^ And that the 168 was because was the 168th day of the year
+^ And that the 168 was because this particular date is the 168th day of the year

 ---